sherlockq/gatsby-blogsite/src/markdown-pages/2020-02-07-approaches-to-installing-ubuntu-along-with-windows-10.md

 ## After Ubuntu install

 1. Homebrew works in Ubuntu, so I use it to keep my habits in OSX.
+Follow the steps on the website.
+Manual installation through apt is required for both curl and git.
 2. zsh/oh-my-zsh.
-After `chsh` a re-login is required.
+It might makes subsequent installation of plugins through Homebrew easier if zsh is installed from Homebrew as well.
+Then, sudo edit `/etc/shells` to add path to brewed zsh (at $HOMEBREW_PREFIX/bin/zsh).
+Then `chsh -s` the shell and a re-login is required.
 Maybe that's due to the change made to .profile instead of .bash. (<https://www.howtoforge.com/tutorial/how-to-setup-zsh-and-oh-my-zsh-on-linux/)>
 3. Some tools for terminal I fancy a lot

 - <https://github.com/rupa/z>